xtext/seven-languages-xtext/documentation/02_scripting.md

 ## Running the Example

-Make sure you have the projects *org.xtext.scripting* and *org.xtext.scripting.ui* in your workspace.
+Make sure you have the projects *org.xtext.scripting*, *org.xtext.scripting.ide* and *org.xtext.scripting.ui* in your workspace.
 Then start a new Eclipse by choosing *Run &rarr; Run Configurations... &rarr; Eclipse Application &rarr; Run (org.xtext.scripting)*.
 Import the project *org.xtext.scripting.examples* into the newly spawned workspace using the *Import existing projects into workspace* wizard.

 ## Grammar

 To build a language with Xtext, you first have to define a grammar.
-As opposed to other parser generators, an Xtext grammar defines both, the lexical structure of the language and an object model (the AST or semantic model) that is build during parsing.
+As opposed to other parser generators, an Xtext grammar defines both, the lexical structure of the language and an object model (the AST or semantic model) that is built during parsing.
 For a more detailed description of the Xtext grammar language, please see the respective [documentation section](https://www.eclipse.org/Xtext/documentation/301_grammarlanguage.html).

 The grammar for our DSL is rather simple.
 We inherit from `org.eclipse.xtext.xbase.Xbase` to get the syntax of the expressions.
 As we want to refer to the type [XBlockExpression](https://github.com/eclipse/xtext-extras/blob/master/org.eclipse.xtext.xbase/emf-gen/org/eclipse/xtext/xbase/XBlockExpression.java), we have to import Xbase's Ecore model.
-The single type inferred from this grammar goes into the Ecore model `simpleExpressions`.
+The single type inferred from this grammar goes into the Ecore model `Scripting.ecore`.

 ```xtext
 grammar org.xtext.scripting.Scripting with org.eclipse.xtext.xbase.Xbase